skgrange/isorropiar/README.md

 #> 1 2022-03-25 09:09:13 2.1 (07/19/09)      15 <tibble [15 × 10]> <chr [1,311]> NO ERRORS DETECTED <tibble> <tibble>
 ```

-The `data_isorropia` object is a nested tibble object that contains the input passed to ISORROPIA II and the output produced by ISORROPIA II.
+The `data_isorropia` object is a nested tibble object that contains the input passed to ISORROPIA II and the outputs produced by ISORROPIA II.
 These units are extracted from the nested structure and can be used within the R analysis ecosystem.

 ```
 # Extract the model's output